The width of quadrangulations of the projective plane: Small odd cycle transversals

 By the above paragraph, we can assume that for any decomposition of $G$ into $G_1$ and $G_2$ as above, on some set $X$ of at most three vertices, $G_1$ induces the graph on seven vertices in Figure~\ref{fig:7vg}.
 In particular, $X$ induces a stable set of size $3$.
 Moreover, it is not hard to check that no vertex cutset of $G$ of size at most $3$ intersects $G_1-X$, otherwise $G$ would contain a vertex cutset of size at most $2$.
 It follows that $G$ can be constructed from some graph $G_0$ and a family $t_1,t_2,\ldots,t_k$ of triples of vertices of $G_0$ by pasting the $X$-part of a copy $G_i$ of the graph of Figure~\ref{fig:7vg} onto each triple $t_i$; see Figure~\ref{fig:expl}, top left.
 Let $H$ be the graph obtained from $G_0$ by adding, for each $1\le i \le k$, a vertex $z_i$ adjacent to the vertices of $t_i$; see Figure~\ref{fig:expl}, bottom left.
-Observe that $H$ is $4$-vertex-critical (otherwise $G$ would be $3$-colorable), internally $4$-connected, and any two odd cycles intersect.
-Note also that $H$ is triangle-free, since otherwise $G$ would also contain a triangle.
+Observe that $H$ is $4$-vertex-critical (otherwise $G$ would not be $4$-vertex-critical), triangle-free (since otherwise $G$ would also contain a triangle) and any two odd cycles intersect.
+We claim that $H$ is also internally $4$-connected.
+To see this, consider a $3$-separation in $H$ on some vertex cutset $X$, such that the two parts of the separation contain at least 5 vertices.
+If $X$ does not intersect any vertex $z_i$, then it is also a vertex cutset in $G$, and one of the two sides of the corresponding separation in $G$ is isomorphic the graph of Figure~\ref{fig:7vg}.
+By the definition of $H$, this implies that in $H$, the corresponding side of the separation contains 4 vertices, which is a contradiction.
+So we can assume that $X$ contains some vertex $z_i$.
+Note that one of the three neighbors of $z_i$ in $H$ (call it $u_i$) is alone in its part of the separation corresponding to $X$, so by replacing $z_i$ by $u_i$ in $X$, we obtain a new vertex cutset of size 3 in $H$.
+By replacing in this way all the vertices $z_i$ of $X$ by original vertices of $G$, we obtain a new vertex cutset $X'$ of size 3 in $H$, which is also a vertex cutset in $G$.
+By definition, one of the two parts of the corresponding separation in $G$ is the graph of Figure~\ref{fig:7vg}, which in $H$ corresponds to a vertex with three pairwise non-adjacent neighbors.
+By construction, one of these neighbors has degree two in $H$, which contradicts the fact that $H$ is 4-vertex-critical, and concludes the proof that $H$ is internally $4$-connected.

 By Theorem~\ref{thm:disjoint-cycle}, $H$ has an embedding in the projective plane, and by Lemma~\ref{lem:GT}, $H$ is a non-bipartite quadrangulation of the projective plane.
 We now replace each $z_i$ by $G_i-X$ (see Figure~\ref{fig:expl}, right) and observe that $G$ is itself a quadrangulation of the projective plane.
 By Theorem~\ref{thm:OCT-upper}, $G$ has an odd cycle transversal with at most $\tfrac14+\sqrt{n-\tfrac{15}{16}}$ vertices, which concludes the proof. \end{proof}